SourcePointUSA/ios-cmp-app/README.md

 )
 ```

-## Keeping support to legacy CCPA privacy string
+## Support U.S. Privacy (Legacy) with U.S. Multi-State Privacy

-If you're transitioning from CCPA to USNat, odds are you want to keep supporting the legacy CCPA privacy string (`IABUSPrivacy_String`).
+If you're transitioning from U.S. Privacy (Legacy) to U.S. Multi-State Privacy, you may want to continue supporting the legacy US privacy string (`IABUSPrivacy_String`).
 To do so, when instantiating the SDK, make sure to set the flag `.supportLegacyUSPString` to true.
 Example:
 ```swift
 var consentManager = SPConsentManager(